trivedikavya/LingoVoice-Agent/README.md

 **Problem:** Mid-hackathon, I encountered 400 Bad Request errors with older voice IDs.

-**Solution:** I deep-dived into the latest Murf AI docs and mapped out a verified **"Voice Matrix"**—switching to the newest Gen2 models like Enrique (Spanish), Amara (French), and Baolin (Chinese).
+**Solution:** I deep-dived into the latest Murf AI docs and mapped out a verified **"Voice Matrix"** switching to the newest Gen2 models like Enrique (Spanish), Amara (French), and Baolin (Chinese).
 Now, every language sounds pristine.

 *For the complete technical story, see [TECHNICAL_DEEP_DIVE.md](TECHNICAL_DEEP_DIVE.md)*